ArcadeHustle/LindyLiberation/README.md

 ##### Getting the inquiry bytes

 The extended inquiry 0xEC reply is required to create the keys.
-The easiest way is to use plscsi this exists for windows and linux and is very easy to use.
+The easiest way is to use <a href="https://github.com/pelavarre/plscsi/blob/master/README.md">plscsi</a> this exists for windows and linux and is very easy to use.
 Just send the following command to get the required bytes:
 ```
 plscsi -v -p -x "85 08 0E 00 00 00 01 00 00 00 00 00 00 00 EC 00" -i x200 -t inq.bin
 ```